App Dashboard

 Learn more about the App Review process.

-Depending on what functionality your app needs, you may need to add a product to your app.
+If you created an app using an app type, then you may need to add a product to add functionality.
 Products span a wide range — they can be standalone software, SDKs, frameworks, plugins, or simply collections of APIs.
+If you have selected a use case, there's no need to separately add a product.

 Adding a product to your app enables relevant functionality and API access.
 It also adds a new product-specific panel to the dashboard, and in most cases, provides an interface for you to configure additional product-specific settings.
 For example, Facebook Login allows you to control oAuth settings and requires you to add a redirection URL.
 You can supply this information using the Facebook Login panel after you add the Facebook Login product to your app.